Factbox - Recent riots in Britain

 * May-July 2001 - London May Day riot and violence in northern England

--- Some 5,000 anti-capitalist activists brought the commercial heart of London to a standstill with violence and vandalism.
+-- Some 5,000 anti-capitalist activists brought the commercial heart of London to a standstill amid scenes of violence and vandalism.
 Police said they had arrested 92 people after good-natured demonstrations turned ugly.
 Shops in Oxford Street and Tottenham Court Road were smashed as small breakaway groups of demonstrators ran amok and a hardcore of protesters clashed with riot police.

--- Riots in Oldham and Burnley were the result of tensions between the white majority and growing ethnic minority communities.
+-- The riots in Oldham and Burnley were the result of tensions between the white majority and the growing ethnic minority communities.
 Fighting broke out between far-right groups including the National Front and Asian businessmen, as well as the Anti Nazi League.
-Over 300 people were wounded and more than 350 arrested.
+Over 300 people were injured and more than 350 arrested.

 * April 2009 - Anti G20 protests, London

--- Violent confrontations between anti-capitalist demonstrators, environmental campaigners and riot police broke out in London during two days of protests in April as the leaders of the G20 nations attended an economic summit.
+-- Violent confrontations between anti-capitalist demonstrators, environmental campaigners and riot police broke out in London during two days of protests in April as the leaders of the G20 nations gathered for an economic summit.

 * November 2010 - Student riots, London

--- The newly elected Conservative-Liberal coalition government unveiled a series of higher education spending cuts and an increase in the cap on tuition fees.
+-- The newly elected Conservative-Liberal coalition government has unveiled a wave of higher education spending cuts and a raising of the cap on tuition fees.
 A planned peaceful demonstration saw students from across Britain descending on London.
 The protest turned violent when a small group attacked Conservative Party headquarters, smashing the windows, damaging the interior and throwing a fire-extinguisher off the roof.

 * March 2011 - TUC march, London